 Subject Matter Experts

-Subject Matter Experts (SMEs) significantly contribute to incident response by:
+Subject Matter Experts (SMEs) significantly contribute to the incident response by:

 SMEs are tasked with: